AshAvalanche/ash-docs/docs/console/guides/local-network/blockscout.md

 sidebar_position: 8
 ---

-# 6. Blockscout Creation
+# 6. Block-explorer Deployment

 :::caution
 The Ash Console is currently in alpha and **not production-ready**.
 It is under active development and subject to breaking changes.
 :::

-In this section, we will create a Blockscout [resource](/docs/console/glossary#resource) on our local network.
+In this section, we will create a [Blockscout](https://www.blockscout.com/) [resource](/docs/console/glossary#resource) on our local network.

+In addition to indexing blocks, this instance will be able to verify smart contracts.

-## Subnet relation
+## Requirements

-Before creating a Blockscout, we need to this guide until here.
-The Subnet will be linked to a subnet to index their first blockchain.
+Before setting up [Blockscout](https://www.blockscout.com/), we must deploy at least one [local Subnet](/docs/console/guides/local-network/subnet) to be indexed and wait until it's ready, as described in the [previous section](/docs/console/guides/local-network/subnet#subnet-information).

 ## Blockscout creation